Shipwrecks, Parks, & Sawmills

 1850-2019

 The first history of the Bruce Peninsula from first settlement to 2019.
-Shipwrecks, Parks, & Sawmills explores the impact of the forest products and tourism industries on the evolution of the Bruce Peninsula from wilderness outpost to thriving tourism destination.
+Shipwrecks, Parks & Sawmills examines the profound influence of the forest products and tourism industries on the Bruce Peninsula—Southern Ontario’s last great wilderness region to open for settlement.
+This book also fills a long-standing gap in the academic history of the peninsula, offering a detailed and accessible study of its development.

 FREE SHIPPING